OpenTranslationBible/open-bible/en-GB/43.John/md/john-19.md

 ## John 19:1

-Then Pilate took Jesus and had Him scourged.
+Pilate then took Jesus and had Him whipped.

 ## John 19:2